DavidKrGH/BackupScript/README.md

 ###  Setting up a backup job ###

-To create a backup job, a job template is provided.
-The template BaseJob.sh can be found under "BackupScripts>Jobs".
-By creating a copy, the template can be adapted to the desired backup job.
-For this purpose, a number of variables are provided which can be used to configure the backup job.
-Please do not change the names of the variables or the area below them.
-It is also not necessary to change the files in the executor directory, with the exception of the Notifier.sh for setting up your own notification interfaces.
+Once the setup is complete, any number of backup jobs can be created.
+To quickly and easily create a backup job, a job template is provided.
+The BaseJob.sh template can be found under "BackupScripts>Jobs".
+By creating a copy, the template can be customized to the desired backup job.
+For this purpose, a number of variables are available that can be used to configure the backup job.
+Please do not change the names of the variables or the range under them.
+It is also not necessary to change the files in the executor directory, with the exception of Notifier.sh for setting up custom notification interfaces.

 A backup job consists of a total of four sub-processes:
 1. **Restic** Backup: Here, the source directory is scanned and a snapshot is added to the repository.
 Since in some cases Docker containers have to be stopped for this, a corresponding function is implemented.
 This can be used to stop and restart individual or all active containers for the duration of the backup.